magento/devdocs/src/guides/v2.4/graphql/mutations/place-order.md

 -  For guest customers, assign an email to the cart

 {:.bs-callout-info}
-The mutation runs [asynchronously]({{page.baseurl}}/performance-best-practices/performance-pack.html#asynchronous-order-placement) if the `AsyncOrder` module has been enabled.
+The `placeOrder` mutation runs asynchronously if the `AsyncOrder` module has been enabled.
 By default, the mutation runs synchronously.
+[Asynchronous order placement]({{page.baseurl}}/performance-best-practices/performance-pack.html#asynchronous-order-placement) describes the benefits of enabling the module.

 ## Syntax